BonfaceGabriel/Accident-Prediction-App/README.md

 # Accident prediction

 ## 1. Introduction
 This project aims to predict the severity of accidents based on various input features.
-We use the Random Forest classifier, an ensemble learning technique, to achieve accurate accident severity predictions.
-The process involves data cleaning, scaling, imputation, and one-hot encoding before training the Random Forest model.
+We use the LightBBM classifier, an ensemble learning technique, to achieve accurate accident severity predictions.

 ## 2. Project Overview
-The main objective of the project is to predict the severity of accidents using the Random Forest algorithm.
+The main objective of the project is to predict the severity of accidents using the LightGBM classifier.
 The workflow includes the following steps:

 1. Data Cleaning: Removing or correcting any missing or erroneous data points from the dataset.
 2. Data Scaling: Scaling the numeric features using Min-Max Scaler to bring them within a specific range (e.g., [0, 1]).
 3. Data Imputation: Handling missing values in the dataset using Simple Imputer to ensure all features have valid values.
 4. Categorical Columns One-Hot Encoding: Converting categorical features into numerical form for the Random Forest classifier.
-5. Random Forest Classifier: Training the Random Forest model on the preprocessed data and using it to predict accident severity.
+5. Random Forest Classifier: Training the LightGBM model on the preprocessed data and using it to predict accident severity.

 ## 3. Installation
 To run the project, you need the following dependencies: